lorenzobenvenuti/didoc/README.md

 * `didoc.docs.url`: the url used to retrieve the documentation.
 * `didoc.docs.type`: specifies the documentation type.
 Supported values are `txt`, `md`, `html` (default: `txt`)

-Label names can be different; you can specify them using command line options `--url-label` and `--type-label`.
+Different label names can be specified using command line options `--url-label` and `--type-label`.

 ## Usage